African art > Mask > Kru Mask

 Watch the video

 The Kru are divided into twenty-four subgroups, including the Grebo, based in southern Liberia and southwestern Côte d'Ivoire.
-Their leader is the bodio, who lives reclusive in a box, the takae .
+Their leader is the bodio, who lives reclusively.
+Unlike most people in West Africa, they are not subject to Poro society.
 Their masks with tubular growths are said to be of origin oubi , and could symbolize the mythical creatures that populate the forests of the shores of the Cavally, to which the people address through ritual ceremonies.
 The interest of Cubist painters and modern sculptors in the abstract forms of the Grebo mask could be seen in some of their works, such as Picasso's metal guitar in 1914.

 Estimated shipping cost